A Cheeger Inequality for Size-Specific Conductance: Cheeger Inequality for -conductance

 \subsection{The definition of \(\mu\)-conductance}

-The idea of \(\mu\)-conductance is a parameterized variant of conductance that arises from Markov chain theory \cite{Lovasz-1990-mixing}.
-Basically it computes the best set with smallest conductance disregarding those sets with volume smaller than \(\mu \vol(G)\).
+The idea of \(\mu\)-conductance is a parameterized variant of conductance that arises from Markov chain theory \citep{Lovasz-1990-mixing}.
+Basically, it computes the best set with the smallest conductance disregarding those sets with volume smaller than \(\mu \vol(G)\).
 Formally, it is defined as \footnote{Here we adopt a slightly different definition from the original paper.
+The original $\mu$-conductance is defined as

-They are similar in spirit as they both neglect sets with volume smaller than a specific volume but the original one involves a perturbed conductance.}
+They are similar in spirit as they both neglect sets with volume smaller than a specific volume but the original one involves a perturbed conductance.
+The one we adopt keeps the standard conductance definition and only adds the size constraint.
+We believe this provides a cleaner picture in network analysis.}

-In the notation of \(\mu\)-conductance, the original conductance $\phi(G)$ can be expressed as \(\phi_0(G)\).
-So by computing \(\mu\)-conductance for multiple \(\mu\)s, we may be able gain additional information about a graph.
-This will only be productive is $\phi(G)$ arises \emph{only} from a small set in the graph.
+In the notation of \(\mu\)-conductance, the original conductance $\phi_G$ can be expressed as \(\phi_0(G)\).
+So by computing \(\mu\)-conductance for multiple \(\mu\)s, we may be able to gain additional information about a graph.
+This will only be productive if $\phi_G$ arises \emph{only} from a small set in the graph.
 If $\phi(G)$ arises from a set of nearly $\vol(G)/2$, then there are no differences between conductance and $\mu$-conductance.